Montoya/gas-fee-snap/README.md

 ## The 5-Minute Snap Tutorial

-In this tutorial, you will learn how to use the Snap template and CLI tools, how to add permissions to be requested at runtime, how to use the `fetch` API to request information from the Internet, and how to display custom information in a Snap Confirmation.
-The Snap you will implement is not meant to be an ideal way to show gas fee estimates but rather to demonstrate some features to get you started building with Snaps.
+In this tutorial, you will learn how to use the snap template and CLI tools, how to add permissions to be requested at runtime, how to use the `fetch` API to request information from the Internet, and how to display custom information in a snap confirmation.
+The snap you will build is not meant to be an perfect way to show gas fee estimates but rather to demonstrate some features to get you started building with Snaps.

 First, navigate to the [@MetaMask/template-snap-monorepo](https://github.com/MetaMask/template-snap-monorepo) repository and click "Use this template."

 <a href="https://github.com/MetaMask/template-snap-monorepo"><img alt="Use this template" src="tutorial-assets/tutorial-use-template.png" width="820" height="250"></a>

-Give your new Snap a name, like `gas-fee-snap`.
+Give your new snap a name, like `gas-fee-snap`.
 Clone the respository to your local machine.
-Now you are ready to start modifying the files in your Snap.
+Now you are ready to start modifying the files in your snap.

 ### Initialize your development environment with the required dependencies